petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 (verified by rerunning the same computational processes on the same input data).
-Though the products of science only sometimes include software, I believe there is more science can learn from the software field in these areas.
+Though the products of science only sometimes include software, and a good amount of progress has been made towards establishing and disseminating scientific computing best practices [3], I believe there is more science can learn from the software field in these areas.